-The vision for the future of physics in terms of gender is that welcoming departments will succeed in maintain a gender balance among staff and students, across the global community.
+The vision for the future of physics in terms of gender is that welcoming departments will succeed in maintain an equitable gender balance among staff and students, across the global community.

 Acknowledgements

 This piece is based on the work that the author has been enabled to do through the South African Institute of Physics Forum for Women in Physics in South Africa, the International Union of Pure and Applied Physics Working Group on Women in Physics, and presentations at the IUPAP International Conferences on Women in Physics from 2011-2017.
 Conversations with many colleagues, including Ndoni Mcunu, are acknowledged.
-It is also based on the work the author has been enabled to do as part of the management team for the project "A Global Approach to the Gender Gap in Mathematical, Computing, and Natural Sciences: How to Measure It, How to Reduce It?"
+It is also based on the work the author has been enabled to do as part of the project team for "A Global Approach to the Gender Gap in Mathematical, Computing, and Natural Sciences: How to Measure It, How to Reduce It?"
 [46].
 The author acknowledges the teamwork of all involved with gratitude and affection.

 References